Welcome to Year 5.

 PE is on Monday and Wednesday afternoons and appropriate PE kit is required.

-We will be creating a landscape picture in the style of fauvism inspired by the work of the artist Andre Derrain.
+We will be making a papier mache sculpture inspired by the work of the artist Will Kurz.

 RE

-We will be looking at special things and sacred texts of different religions.
+We will be looking at special places of different religions.

 Oracy